gurkanbicer/whmcs-sample-module/README.md

-# whmcs-sample-module
+# WHMCS Sample Module
-WHMCS Sample Module
+It's a skeleton for WHMCS modules.